5 Key Locations Where Inverted Roofs Are Most Commonly Used

 - Better Air Quality & Temperature Control – A green roof helps filter out pollutants and acts as natural insulation, keeping your space cooler in the summer and warmer in the winter.

-- Perfect for Urban Spaces – You’ll often see green roofs on office buildings, apartment complexes, and rooftop gardens, adding greenery to city life.
+- Perfect for Urban Spaces – You can often find green roofs on office buildings, apartment buildings, and rooftop gardens.
+They provide a wonderful touch of greenery to city life.

 Research from the National Research Council Canada (NRC) shows that green roofs can cut cooling energy use by up to 75% in summer, making them a smart choice for reducing energy costs.